spnarkdnark/OdinProjects/BANANAS/README.txt

 but even more chaotic and skilless!

-Just pick a banana... and make sure you pick the right bananas five times before the evil computer does first...
+Just pick a banana... and make sure you pick the right bananas five times before the evil computer monkey does first...